‘How to' do basic Whole-Hearted Healing - for laypeople

 Outside Assistance

 I’d like to stress about this is how useful it can be to be working with someone else, who can remind you that you’re not in the present.
 For example, out of the blue two years ago I became very suicidal.
 I was convinced that my life was terrible, even though I wasn’t working, had enough money and friends, a great place to live, and perfect weather.
 My mind went into overtime trying to find reasons in the present to explain why I felt like I did.
 By luck one day, I happened to touch my belly button, realize that the suicidal feelings were coming from there, and track it back to the moment when my umbilical chord was cut just after birth.
 All I can say is I’m glad I didn’t kill myself first.
-This is a rather dramatic example, but you can imagine how it would help to have someone there to remind you that what you’re experiencing isn’t in the present.
-This can be particularly useful in job and personal relationships, where so much of what we feel has little or nothing to do with what’s really going on.
+(Click for more details on the connection between

 When you are working with other people, and you’re trying to tell somebody about their problem, or work with them in some other way, and you don’t feel calm, the talking will generally be unproductive.
 That’s because your own stuff is in the way, and you can’t really see them through the screen of your past.
 Take the time to heal it, or at least recognize and tell your partner that what you’re so absolutely sure about might just be total projection.
 Admitting this can sometimes break a chink in some pretty convincing stuff that you’re putting on somebody, and it gives the other a person a chance to look at their stuff to see if their lost in their trauma’s too.
 For more on this, I recommend Gay and Katherine Hendricks book